Skip to content

 What is an Employment Probationary Period?

 When an employee starts working for you, you may have a probationary period in place.
-This allows you to test their ability to perform the job.
-Many also refer to a probation period as a trial period.
+This allows you to test their ability to perform the job and ensure they are the right fit for your company.
+Many also refer to a probation period as a ‘trial period’.

-Whilst it certainly benefits the employer, a probationary employment period can also help your employee decide if the role is suitable for them.
-Evidence suggests including a probationary period makes it more likely that the employee will be successful in the job.
+Whilst it benefits the employer, a probationary employment period can also help your employee decide if the role suits them.
+Evidence suggests that including a probationary period makes it more likely that the employee will be successful in the job.

 If you decide to have a probationary period for your employees, you must include the conditions, including the length of the probationary period, in their written contract.
-You must give this to your employee before or on their first day of employment with you.
+You must give this to your employee before or on their first day of employment.

 Employment Rights During a Probationary Period